Nowadays, in startling contrast to my youth, it’s very

 us a very different story.

-Peaceful secession was a states ultimate
+Peaceful secession was a state’s ultimate

 constitutional defense against Federal tyranny.
 Without it, the